retrocryptomining/data/samples/consolidated_signatures/README.md

 # Content

-These are the signatures we used in the active scans and with the commercial ISP:
+This is the full set of signatures we used in the active scans.
+Those used for the ISP, Chrome extension, etc. are subsets corresponding to the time of deployment.

 - mining-js-filenames.txt
 - mining-js-keywords.txt